pmonnin/dbpedia-ontologies-mining/README.md

 Work started as a project at [TELECOM Nancy](http://telecomnancy.univ-lorraine.fr/) (Knowledge based system - SBC class)

-It aims at mining DBPedia data by comparing data-based classification with existing classifications hierarchies (DBPedia categories, ontology classes and yago classes)
+It aims at checking the soundness and completeness of DBpedia ontologies (DBpedia categories, DBpedia Ontology and YAGO) w.r.t. data.
+To do so, we classify DBpedia pages w.r.t. page properties in a concept lattice using FCA (Formal Concept Analysis).
+Then, we define the annotation of a concept lattice to associate ontology classes to a concept.
+Finally, implications are extracted from the lattice and compared with the axioms of the three considered ontologies.

 ## Ontology files analyzed

-* http://data.dws.informatik.uni-mannheim.de/dbpedia/2014/en/ : english data of DBPedia (warning: big files)
+* http://data.dws.informatik.uni-mannheim.de/dbpedia/2014/en/ : english data of DBpedia
 * http://wiki.dbpedia.org/services-resources/ontology : ontologies (some files are also available on previous link)
-* http://data.dws.informatik.uni-mannheim.de/dbpedia/2014/links/ : files of the Yago hierarchy
+* http://data.dws.informatik.uni-mannheim.de/dbpedia/2014/links/ : files of the YAGO ontology

 ## Execution